dalijolijo/btx-rpc-docker/README.md

 # Troubleshooting

-## Problem: No connection to electrum server
+## Problem: No connection to electrum server eleX.bitcore.cc
 Go to your Electrum-btx installation folder and remove the cert file 'eleX.bitcore.cc' in subdir 'electrum-btx_data\cert'